ibkamara0/Ibrahim-Kamara-Portfolio/README.md

 # Ibrahim-Kamara-Portfolio
 My name is Ibrahim Kamara, former student-athlete and student-leader.
 This portfolio is to showcase my individual work.
-These projects are done independently and for fun!
+These projects are done independently and for my hunger and passion in world data science!
 Enjoy and let me know what you think.

  ![](/A8B7AED3-E025-43AA-8D63-82C85446261A.JPEG) ![](/VideoToGif_GIF.GIF)